Modern detached ADU with white stucco exterior in Ventura County

 Understanding California Coastal Commission Jurisdiction in Ventura County

-The California Coastal Commission exercises regulatory authority over development within the coastal zone—a band extending inland from the mean high tide line, typically 1,000 yards but varying based on topography and ecological significance.
-In Ventura County, this jurisdiction covers substantial portions of the cities of Ventura, Oxnard, and Port Hueneme, plus unincorporated coastal areas including Faria Beach, Solimar Beach, and portions of Ojai Valley near the coast.
+The California Coastal Commission holds regulatory authority over a coastal zone that extends inland from the mean high tide line.
+Topography and ecological significance dictate the precise boundary, which typically reaches 1,000 yards but varies considerably.
+Ventura County's coastal jurisdiction encompasses substantial portions of Ventura, Oxnard, and Port Hueneme, plus unincorporated stretches including Faria Beach, Solimar Beach, and certain Ojai Valley areas near the coast.

-For ADU developers, CCC jurisdiction creates a two-tier approval process.
-While AB 2221 mandates ministerial approval within 60 days for compliant ADU applications, properties in the coastal zone may require a Coastal Development Permit (CDP) in addition to local building permits.
-The critical distinction: ministerial approval means staff-level administrative review with no discretionary hearings, while CDP review can involve public comment, design modifications, and—most significantly—appeal rights to the Coastal Commission itself.
+Properties in this zone face a two-tier approval structure.
+AB 2221 requires ministerial approval within 60 days for compliant ADU applications, but coastal-zone parcels may also require a Coastal Development Permit alongside local building permits.
+Ministerial review means staff-level administrative processing with no discretionary hearings.
+CDP review, by contrast, opens the door to public comment, design revisions, and appeal rights to the Coastal Commission itself.

-Aerial view of Ventura coastline showing coastal zone boundary overlay with residential neighborhoods and beach access points
+Ventura coastline map with coastal zone boundary overlay and beach access points

 Ventura County's coastal zone extends inland varying distances, affecting ADU entitlement requirements for thousands of properties.